Biodesign Innovation Fellowship

 When does the fellowship start?

-The Biodesign Innovation Fellowship begins on August 1.
+The Innovation Fellowship begins on August 2, 2027.

 Is the fellowship a full-time commitment?

 Yes.
 The Stanford Biodesign Innovation Fellowship is a relatively intense full-time experience.
 Fellows should expect to work in excess of 40 hours per week.
-However, the schedule is somewhat flexible at certain points during the year to support a reasonable work/life balance.
 Moonlighting is not allowed.

-Can I take other Stanford courses while completing the Biodesign Innovation Fellowship?
+Can I take other Stanford courses while completing the Innovation Fellowship?

 Do the Innovation Fellows receive compensation?

-Compensation for the 2025-26 Stanford Biodesign Innovation Fellowship will be approximately $5,464 per month, plus a one-time $1,250 program supplement.
-This amount is enough to cover basic room and board during the fellowship period.
+All 2027-28 Innovation Fellows will be compensated equally at a minimum of $6,150 per month, plus a one-time $1,400 program supplement.
+This amount is intended to help cover basic room and board during the fellowship period.

 Do the Innovation Fellows receive benefits?

-Stanford University health insurance coverage is available for Biodesign Innovation Fellows, spouses, and dependents, if desired.
-Benefits vary depending on your appointment category.
-However, plan include medical, dental, and vision coverage, as well as mental health and maternity/paternity benefits.
+Stanford University health insurance coverage is available for all Innovation Fellows and is paid for by Stanford Biodesign.
+Benefits are available for spouses and dependents as well, but are not covered by Biodesign.
+Plans include medical, dental, and vision coverage, as well as mental health and maternity/paternity benefits.

-I already have a medical device idea I've been working on.
+I already have an idea for a health technology I've been working on.
 Can I continue to develop it during the fellowship?

-The goal of the fellowship is to learn the Stanford Biodesign process of innovation from start to finish.
+No. The goal of the fellowship is to learn the biodesign process of innovation from start to finish.
 Accordingly, we ask that you work on needs and technologies that you and your team identify and invent together as part of the fellowship process.

 Can I choose which medical subspecialty I focus on during the fellowship?

 No. Each year, Stanford Biodesign selects a different clinical subspecialty as the focus for the fellowship.
-We believe that by working in an area where they’re not necessarily experts, the fellows are more likely to question existing paradigms and recognize interesting opportunities.
-To jump-start the process, they begin their training with several weeks of clinical immersion in the chosen subspecialty to observe first-hand how care is delivered in that space.
+We believe that by working in an area where you're not necessarily an expert, you are more likely to question existing paradigms and recognize interesting opportunities.
+To jump-start the process, you will begin your training with several weeks of clinical and community-based immersion in the chosen subspecialty to observe first-hand how care is delivered in that space.

 How are the teams formed?

-Who owns the intellectual property for inventions created as part of the Biodesign Innovation Fellowship?
+Who owns the intellectual property for inventions created as part of the Innovation Fellowship?

-Am I expected to start a company out of the Biodesign Innovation Fellowship?
+Am I expected to start a company out of the Innovation Fellowship?

 Although some fellows do start companies out of the fellowship, this is just one of many different health technology career paths that our fellows take.
 Other alternatives include catalyzing innovation inside major health technology corporations, teaching and/or leading translational research projects for world-class universities, driving innovation initiatives within academic or private medical centers, or becoming specialists in design, investing, or other aspects of the health technology innovation ecosystem.

-How can I learn more about the Biodesign Innovation Fellowship?
+How can I learn more about the Innovation Fellowship?

-Stanford Biodesign hosts 2-3 webinars each recruiting cycle to provide prospective applicants with more information, as well as the opportunity to ask questions.
-The recordings of the 2025-26 webinars are up on our website; please access them here.
+Stanford Biodesign hosts 2-4 webinars each recruiting cycle to provide prospective applicants with more information, as well as the opportunity to ask questions.
+The recordings of previous webinars are up on our website; please access them here.

 What other ways are there to get involved with Stanford Biodesign?